 Mangaves are a man-made group of intergeneric hybrids between agave and manfreda.
-Unlike agaves, x mangaves are not monocarpic (die after flowering).
+Unlike agaves, x mangaves have monocarpic rosettes that produce basal offsets so the clump doesn't die after flowering.
 All x mangave hybrids are evergreen above freezing, but many become deciduous at much colder temperatures.
 By crossing x mangaves with agaves a second time, the evergreen traits are enhanced, while the purple-spotted leaves remain.
 The growth rate of x mangaves are also up to 3-4 times as fast as agaves, so they quickly fill a summer container.
 We are working on the forefront of these amazing plants and are very excited!

 More Information About Mangave

-Like its Agave daddy, x Mangave is evergreen (above freezing) and like its Manfreda momma, it is polycarpic and attracts hummingbirds.
+Like its Agave daddy, x Mangave is evergreen (above freezing) and like its Manfreda momma, it is polycarpic (monocarpic rosettes, but produces basal offsets and the clump doesn't die after flowering) and attracts hummingbirds.
 Both parents contribute drought-tolerance and an aversion to winter moisture.
 Keep your x Mangave roots dry in winter to prevent rot.
 We like them in containers.
 We have been busy making new x Mangave hybrids...so check back for updates!
 Meanwhile, when you're ready to buy x Mangave for your perennial garden, we hope you'll check out our online list of x Mangave for sale.